endail/hx711-pico-c/README.md

 ## Custom PIO Programs

 You will notice in the code example above that you need to manually include the `hx711_noblock.pio.h` PIO header file.
 This is because it is not included by default in the `hx711-pico-c` library.
-It is offered as _a method_ for reading from the HX711 that I have optimised as much as possible to run as efficiently as possible.
+It is offered as a method for reading from the HX711 that I have optimised to run as efficiently as possible.
 But there is nothing stopping you from creating your own PIO program and using it with the `hx711_t`.
 In fact, if you do want to make your own HX711 PIO program, you only need to do the following:

 ### hx711_init